Macrometacorp/docs/docs/cep/error-handling/index.md

 ## Errors at Sink

 For sinks, the same `OnError.action='stream'` property can be used to capture and handle errors.
-This ensures that any issues during the event publication process are properly logged and managed.
+This ensures that any issues during the event publication process are properly managed.

 For more information, refer to [Error Handling at Sink](sink-error-handling.md).